 This is often performed when new releases of the software have been generated or when problems have been resolved.

 3. How to Perform Regression Testing?

-There is typically no standard strategy for this testing process.
-Nonetheless, a QA analyst should be aware of a number of popular regression testing techniques.
-Below are the steps of regression testing;
+There is typically no standard strategy for performing regression testing.
+Nonetheless, a QA analyst should be aware of various of regression testing techniques.

 Step 1: Regression Test Selection

 These are then classified as Reusable Test Cases and Obsolete Test Cases.
-Reusable types would be considered for potential regression testing cycles, whereas obsolete types will not be considered for future software testing cycles.
+Reusable types would be considered for potential regression testing cycles, whereas obsolete test cases will not be considered for future software testing cycles.

 Here are some tips for identifying all the test cases that may be reused:

 - Have recently modified source code